MichielDerhaeg/fundeps/notes.md

   * write readme

-  * does topreactCls_w need to happen after topreactEqw? or can they be merged?
-    - do it -Shia Labeouf

   * Value Binding Translation
     - do nosig recursion
     - check if untouchable hack is no longer required